 Presidential Cats: Ronald Reagan

 Ronald Reagan and his family-owned two stray tortoise-shell cats, Cleo and Sara.
 They actually did not reside at the White House.
 They resided at their vacation home, Rancho del Cielo, in California during his White House years.
 The Reagan’s also owned several other (unnamed) cats at the ranch.

 Tom Kitten, sometimes called ‘Tom Terrific’, when he wasn’t making the President sneeze, belonged to President Kennedy’s daughter, Caroline Kennedy.
 What makes Tom interesting is that he was rarely actually at the White House.

 Despite his many pets, JFK had allergies and it seems that Tom’s presence was enough to trigger the allergies, including sneezing and watery eyes.
 Just a few weeks after Tom arrived at the White House, the President re-homed him to go live with White House staffer Mary Gallagher.
 Gallagher had two sons around Caroline’s age, and she often arranged for Caroline to come over to play — with the boys and the cat.
 When he died, Tom Kitten merited his own obituary in a Washington newspaper.

 Calvin and Grace Coolidge

-Calvin and Grace Coolidge had big and small cats as well as host of other animals at the White House.
-It is sometimes referred to ‘almost a zoo’.
-He had four house cats named Boulder, Tiger, Mud, Timmie and a bobcat named Smoky.
+Calvin and Grace Coolidge had big and small cats as well as a host of other animals at the White House.
+It is sometimes referred to as ‘almost a zoo’.
+He had four house cats named Boulder, Tiger, Mud, Timmie, and a bobcat named Smoky.
 He also was said to have two lion cubs.

 Blacky regularly enjoyed cream in a saucer and liked to hang out in the White House elevator.
 One day, Tiger became lost outdoors, and a radio announcement—a new technology at the time—helped to locate him.
 Timmie liked to hang out with a family canary perched between his shoulders.